istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 from sending fake information to the monitoring system, and from breaking the egress policies.
 1. Preferably: perform traffic control **transparently** to the applications

 Let me explain each of the requirements.
-Requirement 1 states that only TLS traffic to the external services must be supported.
+The requirement 1 states that only TLS traffic to the external services must be supported.
 The requirement is based on the observation that all the traffic that leaves the cluster usually must be encrypted.
 This means that either the applications will perform TLS origination or Istio must perform TLS origination